arung-northwestern/mofid-cygwin/README.md

 ## 📚 Usage (Detailed)

 For a detailed example of how to use MOFid from a Jupyter notebook, check out the [**run_from_jupyter.ipynb**](tests/run_from_jupyter.ipynb) file located in the `tests` folder.
-This notebook demonstrates how to run MOFid functions directly from Jupyter, including extracting fragments and topologies, as well as using the `cif2mofid` wrapper for quick access to MOFid data. 🎉
+This notebook demonstrates how to run MOFid functions directly from Jupyter, including extracting fragments and topologies, as well as using the `cif2mofid` wrapper for quick access to compiling MOFid for a CIF file directly. 🎉

 ## 🧪 Testing